• Skip to primary navigation

 How Do I Use Essential Oils?

-Essential oils have three primary types of uses: aromatic, topical, and internal.
+There are three primary types of uses: aromatic, topical, and internal.

 Aromatic Use